NRL22 101: How to Get Started in NRL22

 6. How is it scored?

 Each shooter is scored as an individual competitor.
 For each stage, the available points are defined in the Stage Description.
 Points are usually pretty simple.
 In general, an impact is worth points, and a miss is worth zero.
-At the end of the stage, the points are totaled and that score is assigned to the shooter.
+At the end of the stage, the points are totaled, and that score is assigned to the shooter.
 At the end of the match, all of the stages are added up and the sum is the shooter’s total match score.
 The shooters are then placed in order, from highest to lowest.
 The person with the highest score wins!

 7. How does a match run?

 For the NRL22 monthly series, each match starts out with registration/check-in.
-Many match directors leverage the website Practiscore for registration and scoring on the day of the match.
+Many Match Directors leverage the website Practiscore for registration and scoring on the day of the match.
 Pre-registration is usually appreciated so the MD can plan appropriately.
 Check with your local Match Director if you are unsure of the process of registering.

 After registration and check-in, there is usually a sight-in period where a 50-yard (and sometimes 100-yard) paper target is available.
 The vast majority of shooters use a 50-yard zero.
 It is very important to start the day out with a confirmed zero, so use this time wisely.
 Also, be sure to follow proper safety procedures outlined in the NRL22 rules, as well as any local range rules.
-Don’t be afraid to ask the match director for clarification or direction prior to engaging in sight-in.
+Don’t be afraid to ask the Match Director for clarification or direction prior to engaging in sight-in.

 After sight-in is completed, the official safety brief will take place.
-The match director(s) will cover how to safely participate in the match at that particular range, some common issues that should be avoided during the match and will answer any questions.
+The Match Director(s) will cover how to safely participate in the match at that particular range, some common issues that should be avoided during the match and will answer any questions.

-Once the safety brief is over, the match director may or may not do a walkthrough of the stages at the match.
+Once the safety brief is over, the Match Director may or may not do a walkthrough of the stages at the match.
 At this time, you can ask any clarifications about the stages and what will or will not be allowed.
-Often, but not always, there are “bonus stages” designed by your match director in addition to the official NRL22 stages for the month.
+Often, but not always, there are “bonus stages” designed by your Match Director in addition to the official NRL22 stages for the month.
 These scores will count for the local match but will not be part of the score submission to the NRL22 for the official course of fire.
 It is possible to win the overall match but not be the NRL22 match winner.
 If an official walk-through is not completed, clarification should be made of any questions you have at the beginning of each stage and prior to the start of your time on that stage.

 Shooters are then broken down into small groups, called squads.
 The squads head to their starting stages and get ready.
 When the “Range is Hot” command is given, the shooting begins.
 Shooters take turns shooting the stage they’re on until the entire squad has finished.
 They then move on to the next stage and repeat the process.
 Once all of the squads have completed all of the stages, the scores will be tallied, and winners announced.
-Help with cleanup is usually appreciated by the match director(s) so be sure to check with them on how you can best be of help!
+Help with cleanup is always appreciated by the Match Director(s) so be sure to check with them on how you can best be of help!

 For the NRL22X series, registration in advance is usually mandatory.
 You can register for matches on the NRL22 official site.
 Check-in is sometimes the day prior and usually on the morning of the match.
 The individual match itinerary is often included in the match description and/or emailed out to shooters in advance of the match.
 Shooters should also expect to have sight-in and a safety brief for NRL22X matches.
 The primary difference between your experience at an NRL22 monthly and an NRL22X match is the course of fire and that most NRL22X matches will have dedicated Range Officers (ROs).
 At each stage, the ROs will read you the stage description and provide clarification if questions arise.
 Their job is to ensure that the shooters are being safe, and that the stage rules are enforced consistently for all competitors.
 The ROs will also often be the ones to spot impacts and keep score.
 The NRL22X matches are also longer in length, usually between 10-12 stages.
 Round counts can be higher and stage time limits may vary.

 The accommodations provided for shooters vary between matches.
 Some clubs are just starting out and might not have the same amenities as other clubs.
 It never hurts to bring along a shooting mat in case one isn’t available to you.
-Often times, match directors will supply water for you on the day of the match.
+Often times, Match Directors will supply water for you on the day of the match.
 But it’s always a good idea to bring your own water and snacks to ensure you have what you need to sustain you for a full day of shooting.
-Feel free to reach out to your match director in advance if you have any questions about what will/won’t be provided.
+Feel free to reach out to your Match Director in advance if you have any questions about what will/won’t be provided.

 9. Are there accommodations for disabled shooters?